rpy2/rpy2/doc/introduction.rst

 Evaluating R code
 -----------------

-The :data:`r` object is also callable, and the string passed to it evaluated as `R` code.
+The object :data:`r` is also callable, and the string passed in a call is evaluated as `R` code.

-This can be used to `get` variables, and provide an alternative to the method presented above.
+The simplest such strings would be the name of an R object, and this provide an alternative to the method `__getitem__` described earlier.

 Example in R: